clickwork-git/vanilla/README.md

 2) Enter at "Plugins" > "Configuration" the URL of your installation of Vanilla Forums.
 3) Activate in Vanilla Forums at "Forum Settings" > "Embed Forum" with "Enable Embedding" the embedding.

-At the moment the plugin works only with posts.

 Versions
 --------